old-jekyll-templates/Twenty-Jekyll-Theme/_texts/pancakes.md

 ---

 My uncle Stu makes these pancakes for his family every sunday morning.
 It produces pancakes just how I like 'em.
-Nice and flat without the cake like texture
+Nice and flat without the cake like texture.

 ### Ingredients
 * 250 grams flour